 Catharine Ward Thompson is Professor of Landscape Architecture at the Edinburgh School of Architecture and Landscape Architecture (ESALA), and Director of the OPENspace research centre.

-Her research focuses on inclusive access to outdoor environments, environment-behaviour interactions, landscape design for older people, children and teenagers, and salutogenic environments.
+Her research focuses on the links between inclusive access to outdoor environments and quality of life, including environment-behaviour interactions, landscape design for older people, children and teenagers, and salutogenic environments.

 Catharine also has expertise in the history and theory of urban park design and conservation, the history of landscape design, and landscape aesthetics and perception.

 Catharine was educated at the Universities of Southampton and Edinburgh and has practised as a Landscape Architect in Vancouver, Canada, and in the UK.
 She was Head of the School of Landscape Architecture at Edinburgh College of Art (ECA) from 1989-2000 and continues to teach at all levels.
 She is joint Programme Director of the Landscape and Wellbeing MSc programme at ECA and has supervised a number of PhD students in areas relevant to her research.

 As Director of OPENspace, Catharine has led numerous major research grants and collaborations, including highly-innovative research on ‘GreenHealth’ for the Scottish Government (2008-12) and the award-winning consortium, Inclusive Design for Getting Outdoors (I’DGO), focused on older people's quality of life.

-Catharine's recent research projects include a study funded by the National Institute of Health Research (NIHR) on the effectiveness of Forestry Commission Scotland’s programme, ‘Woods In and Around Towns’ (WIAT), particularly on improving psychological wellbeing in deprived communities.
-She also led the £1.6m EPSRC-funded project, Mobility, Mood and Place (MMP), an interdisciplinary project working with psychologists, neuroscientists, health geographers and gerontologists, as well as engaging Masters-level students in developing co-design as a research tool.
-The projects were recipients of ESRC Impact Acceleration Awards.
+Recent research projects include studies funded by the National Institute of Health Research (NIHR) and ESRC on the effectiveness of Forestry Commission Scotland’s programme, ‘Woods In and Around Towns’ (WIAT), particularly on improving psychological wellbeing and child development outcomes in deprived communities.
+She led the £1.6m EPSRC-funded project, Mobility, Mood and Place (MMP), working with psychologists, neuroscientists, health geographers and gerontologists, as well as engaging Masters-level students in developing co-design with older people as a research tool.
+This work is continued under new projects on the Lifecourse of Place, funded by ESRC, and (as part of the Advanced Care Research Centre) by Legal and General Group plc.